denshoproject/ddr-manual/source/admins/workflows.rst

     git remote rm usb-transfer-1

-TODO Prepare Collections for publication
+Prepare Collections for publication
 -------------------------------------------

 The following details the procedure for publishing completed Collection repos.
 This is specific to the archival processes and operational environment of the DDR project at Densho.

-The commands are available with `ddr-cmdln` and `ddr-local` installed.
-Both should be on the `master` branch.
+The commands are available with `ddr-cmdln`, `ddr-local`, and `ddr-defs` installed.
+All0 should be on the `master` branch.

 At Densho HQ, using `ddr-testing-1` example collection repo: